tonnyec/schema-evolution-manager/README.md

 ### When you are happy with your change, commit:

-    git commit -m "Adding a new tmp table to test sem process" scripts
+    hg commit -m "Adding a new tmp table to test sem process" scripts

-## Publishing a Release

-    cd /tmp/sample
-    sem-dist

-By default, the sem-dist script will create the next micro git tag, and use that tag in the file name.

-If you already have a tag:

-    sem-dist --tag 0.0.2

-You will now have a single artifict - /tmp/sample/dist/sample-0.0.2.tar.gz - that you can manage in standard deploy process.

-## Deploying Schema Changes

-### Extract tarball on server

-    scp /tmp/sample/dist/sample-0.0.2.tar.gz <your server>:~/
-    ssh <your server>
-    tar xfz sample-0.0.2.tar.gz
-    cd sample-0.0.2

 ### Do a dry run